Interlake-Saints/the-late-and-great/_posts/1900-01-01-barbara-biehl.md

 gender: female
 ---
 Barbie, aka Barbara Biehl Bates, died during a domestic violence incident.
 She was murdered while attempting to stop a man from beating up his wife.

+Sadly, her sister, [Sheri](https://ihsmemorial.org/class-of-1983/sheryl-jean-biehl/), is also listed on the IHS Memorial Page.
+Shari is listed under the class of 1983.